It's competitively priced but lacks in-person support.

 For those on the cusp of retirement, Retirable offers a paid wealth management service to help you budget and plan for the future.
-But feedback on the platform is scarce and you won’t be able to meet your financial planner in person.
+But feedback on the platform is limited, and you won’t be able to meet your financial planner in person.

 What is Retirable?